 What does this all have to do with neuroscience, you might be wondering?

-Your brain is locking away all the elements of your goal and its achievement so that you can recall it at any time, add to the “file” as needed and continue to flesh out the success you are building now for future-you to enjoy.
+Your brain is locking away all the elements of your goal and its achievement so that you can recall it at any time.

 Remember Tim Ferriss of the “4 Hour Work Week?”
 (See number 1 above.)